DeepLearning-AurangZaib/multispectral-weed-detection/README.md

 ## Citation
-Classification, detection and segmentation of weeds in crops using publicly available Multispectral images and Deep learning models by Aurang Zaib, Muhammad Shahzad Shifa
+Classification, detection and segmentation of weeds in crops using publicly available Multispectral images and Deep learning models by Aurang Zaib *, Muhammad Shahzad Shifa